-Bitcoin is completely open source software.
-Anyone with sufficient programming skills can read the code, contribute to the code, and if they want to copy the code and start a new cryptocurrency.
+Bitcoin is open source software.
+Anyone with sufficient programming skills can read the code, contribute to the code, and if they want to, copy the code and start a new cryptocurrency.
 There are thousands of different cryptocurrencies created this way but Bitcoin is by far the dominant in terms of market value, developer momentum, venture capital investment, merchant adoption, and many other metrics.

 Bitcoin is speech

 Bitcoin is a protocol – a precisely specified language that computers use to communicate value with each other over the Internet.
 In the same way that computers use the SMTP protocol to send email over the Internet, and how computers use the TCP/IP protocol for the communication that establishes the Internet in the first place.

 Other uses of Bitcoin and blockchain technology

 In this introductory text to Bitcoin, I have omitted applications of the blockchain technology other than the use as a currency.
 The blockchain in a much broader sense is a technology for recording ownership and trust in a decentralized way.
 There is much more than currency that can be decentralized using blockchain technology.
 To quote Andreas AntonopoIous “Saying that Bitcoin is a currency is like saying that the internet is email.
 Currency is just the first app“.